 It can be the difference between failure and success depending on the sales call questions that you ask.
 Initially, break down the first two different sales process stages to help in outlining what questions you should ask.
 The first conversation is the initial stage.
 Setting an appointment is the second stage.
-There are different questions which you should ask in each of the stages.
+There are different questions that you should ask in each of the stages.

 Sales Call Questions for the First Conversation

 The initial time you speak with the prospect is the first conversation.
 This can be during a cold call, an inbound call from a prospect, or by meeting a prospect at a networking event.
-No matter the circumstance, when initially meeting or talking to a prospect there are key sales questions which you’ll want to ask.
+No matter the circumstance, when initially meeting or talking to a prospect there are key sales questions that you’ll want to ask.

 Initially, the primary goal when first conversing with a prospect is to perform some soft qualifying.
 An attempt to pre-qualify prospects to simply determine if it makes sense to keep talking is soft qualifying.
 Basically, you will want to ask questions to determine if there’s enough of a fit and need for both parties to invest more time talking.